 - Inspect hydraulic filters

-- Check hydraulic oils and fill up or change if needed
+- Check hydraulic oils and fill them up or change them if needed

 - Perform transmission service

 Simplify Heavy Equipment Inspection Checklists With doForms

 doForms offers mobile forms solutions that transition your heavy equipment operations to a digitized system.

 Our mobile forms allow you to create custom heavy equipment inspection checklists, edit forms, and save and store checklists in a centralized location for easy and secure access.

 With doForms, you can quickly customize your mobile forms from anywhere, collect data in real-time, and create reports on the go.